Menu

 Q. Do any whirlpool bathtubs include a timer for the jets?

 A. It’s easy to lose track of time when you’re soaking in a hot bath.
-Many models include a timer for the jets, which can help you keep track of time and save electricity.
+Some models, such as our top pick, the Malibu Abaka Triangle bathtub (mentioned above), include a timer for the jets, which can help you keep track of time and save electricity.